Counting the number of elements in the mutation classes of \tilde{A}_n-quivers: Preliminaries

 A quiver $Q^\prime =(Q'_0,Q'_1,h',t')$ is a \Dfn{subquiver} of a quiver $Q = (Q_0,Q_1,h,t)$ if $Q^\prime_0 \subseteq Q_0$ and $Q^\prime_1 \subseteq Q_1$ and where $h'(\alpha) = h(\alpha) \in Q'_0, \ t'(\alpha) = t(\alpha) \in Q'_0$ for any arrow $\alpha \in Q'_1$.
 A subquiver is called a \Dfn{full subquiver} if for any two vertices $i$ and $j$ in the subquiver, the subquiver also will contain all arrows between $i$ and $j$ present in $Q$.

-An \Dfn{oriented cycle} is a full subquiver of a quiver whose underlying graph is a cycle, and whose arrows are all oriented in the same direction.
-By contrast, a \Dfn{non-oriented cycle} is a full subquiver of a quiver whose underlying graph is a cycle, but not all of its arrows are oriented in the same direction.
+An \Dfn{oriented cycle} is a subquiver of a quiver whose underlying graph is a cycle on at least two vertices and whose arrows are all oriented in the same direction, i.e., every vertex has outdegree $1$.
+By contrast, a \Dfn{non-oriented cycle} is a subquiver of a quiver whose underlying graph is a cycle, but not all of its arrows are oriented in the same direction.

 Throughout the paper, unless explicitly stated, we assume that \begin{itemize} \item quivers do not have loops or oriented $2$-cycles, i.e., $h(\alpha) \neq t(\alpha)$ for any arrow $\alpha$ and there do not exist arrows $\alpha,\beta$ such that $h(\alpha) = t(\beta)$ and $h(\beta) = t(\alpha)$; \item quivers are connected. \end{itemize}